home | repertoire | biography | beginnings | opera | theatre | diary | management | email | The Enchanted Pig | vocal coaching & teaching

 'The Enchanted Pig' is directed by John Fulljames and designed by Dick Bird with lighting by Paul Anderson and choreography by Philippe Giraudeau.

-'The Enchanted Pig' is a Fairy Tale .... of a Princess .... who marries a Pig .... who is of course .... a Prince....!
+is a Fairy Tale .... of a Princess .... who marries a Pig .... who is of course .... a Prince....!

 But don't worry, as with all Fairy Tales involving a Prince and a Princess ..... 'everyone lives happily ever after' .... well ... nearly everyone ....!